Common Name(s): Sweetbay, Swamp Magnolia

 Grain/Texture: Grain is straight, with a medium uniform texture.
 Moderate natural luster.

-Endgrain: Diffuse-porous; small pores in no specific arrangement; solitary and radial multiples of 2-3; growth rings distinct; rays visible without lens; parenchyma banded (marginal).
+Endgrain: Diffuse-porous; small to medium pores in no specific arrangement, numerous; solitary and radial multiples of 2-3; growth rings distinct; narrow rays visible without lens, normal spacing; parenchyma marginal.

 Rot Resistance: Rated as non-durable to perishable regarding decay resistance, and also susceptible to insect attack.